rahulagr0048/vehicle-classification/README.md

 # vehicle-classification
-Classify vehicles in images from GTA-5
+Classify vehicles in images from GTA-5 using CNN
 # STEP 1: Clone
 1.a) Clone the repository in your local computer<br />
 1.b) Add test folder in the vehicle-classification folder<br />